 Our Fraud Awareness Training Courses

-Fraud Awareness Training Courses
+Fraud Awareness Training FAQs

-Why is Fraud Training so important?
+Why is Anti Fraud Training so important?

 Part of the reason why fraud can go undetected and unreported for lengths of time is the fact that it can occur in so many different forms.
 Usually, though, fraud will fall into three categories: asset misappropriation (stealing or misusing company resources and/or cash), financial statement fraud (misrepresenting information on company financial reports), and corruption (using one's own or the company's influence for personal benefit).